 The National Eye Institute does not provide referrals or recommend specific eye care professionals.
-However, you may wish to consider the following ways of finding a professional to provide your eye care.
+However, the following suggestions and resources may help you find an eye care professional.

 - Ask family members and friends about eye care professionals they use.